 The Creative Commons License selected will apply to your document at the UCR Library and in eScholarship.
 ProQuest's use of your work is governed by the ProQuest Publishing Agreement.

-If you have chosen to delay the release of your document, it will not be available until after the embargo period ends.
-Selecting a Creative Commons License will not change this.
+Selecting a Creative Commons License will not change the embargo period you have selected.
 Please see the Creative Commons website (http://creativecommons.org/) for additional information on CC Licenses.

 Copyright Permission (in PDF submission screen)